Gen-Z Slang Explained for Parents: Complete Guide to Understanding Your Teenager's Language

 Common Mistakes Parents Make with Gen-Z Slang

-Based on our interviews with 300+ parents and 200+ teenagers, here are mistakes to avoid:
+Based on our conversations with parents and teenagers, here are mistakes to avoid:

 Mistake 1: Trying to Use Slang Yourself